keesschotanus/kernighan-and-ritchie/README.md

 ## Note

-I do not own the C answer book so the solution are my own and not necessarily the best (or even correct for that matter).
+I do not own the C answer book so the solutions are my own and not necessarily the best (or even correct for that matter).

 # Setup